Here’s where GOP lawmakers have passed new voting restrictions around the country

 Texas

 One of the most restrictive voting bills in the country was defeated — at least temporarily — in Texas on May 30, when a Democratic walkout in the state House caused the chamber to miss the deadline for passage.
-But Gov. Greg Abbott (R) announced he will add the bill to the agenda for a special legislative session he plans to call later in the year, leaving voting-rights advocates on high alert.
+Similar measures are now the centerpiece of a special legislative session that began July 8 and saw the exodus of Democratic legislators to Washington, D.C., on July 12.
+The lawmakers have vowed to remain out of state — depriving Republicans of the minimum attendance level required to conduct legislative business — to prevent passage of new voting restrictions.

-The Republican measure would have made it harder to vote by mail, empowered partisan poll watchers and imposed stiff penalties on election administrators.
-Comparing the legislation to Jim Crow laws, critics said it would disproportionately affect people of color.
-The bill prohibited drive-up voting and other methods used widely by Black and Latino voters in Houston to cast ballots during the coronavirus pandemic.
+The GOP bills would empower partisan poll watchers and impose stiff penalties on election administrators for actions such as sending unsolicited mail ballot applications to voters.
+Comparing the legislation to Jim Crow laws, critics have said it would disproportionately affect people of color.
+The measures would prohibit drive-up voting and other methods used widely by Black and Latino voters in Houston to cast ballots during the coronavirus pandemic, as well as create strict signature-matching rules that could force the rejection of valid votes cast by mail.

 Read more: